-If you’re already familiar with other RDBMS such as PostgreSQL, Oracle, or Microsoft SQL Server, you can use this section to refresh your knowledge and also understand how SQL dialect of MySQL is different from other database management systems.
+If you’re already familiar with other relational database management systems such as PostgreSQL, Oracle, or Microsoft SQL Server, etc., you can use this tutorial to refresh your knowledge and understand how SQL dialect of MySQL is different from other systems.

+Section 1.
 Getting started with MySQL

 This section helps you get started with MySQL.
 We will start installing MySQL, downloading a sample database, and loading data into the MySQL server for practicing.

-- Loading the sample database into your own local MySQL database server – guides you how to load the
+- Loading the sample database into your own MySQL database server – walk you through steps of how to load the

 SELECT statement that allows you to query data from a single table.